hmakelin/gisnav/docs/pages/developer_guide/integration/ros_messaging.rst

       of maintained code.
     * In MockGPSNode, retrieve ``base_link`` (vehicle) to ``reference_[timestamp]``
       transform instead of ``camera`` to ``reference_[timestamp]``.
+    * Try not to mix REP 105 and OpenCV PnP problem frame names.

 Remapping ROS 2 topics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^